yuhrao/cow-rest/README.md

 ### Using the binary

+You can find the binaries for download on [releases page](https://github.com/YuhriBernardes/cow-rest/releases)

-Enter the binary location and run
+Enter the binary location and run.

 **linux**: `./cowrest`